The Iron Giant: Post-production

 Bird opted to produce The Iron Giant in widescreen—specifically the wide 2.39:1 CinemaScope aspect ratio—but was warned against doing so by his advisers.
 He felt it was appropriate to use the format, as many films from the late 1950s were produced in such widescreen formats.
 He hoped to include the CinemaScope logo on a poster, partially as a joke, but 20th Century Fox, owner of the trademark, refused.

 Bird later recalled that he clashed with executives who wished to add characters, such as a sidekick dog, set the film in the present day, and include a soundtrack of hip hop.
 This was due to concerns that the film was not merchandisable, to which Bird responded, "If they were interested in telling the story, they should let it be what it wants to be."
 The film was also initially going to be released under the Warner Bros.
-Family Entertainment banner, the logo which features mascot Bugs Bunny in a tuxedo eating a carrot as seen in the film's teaser trailer.
-Bird was against this for a multitude of reasons, and eventually got confirmation that executives Bob Daley and Terry Semel agreed.
+Family Entertainment banner, the logo which featured mascot Bugs Bunny in a tuxedo and eating a carrot, as seen in the film's teaser trailer.
+Bird was against this for a multitude of reasons, mainly because he felt that the logo did not fit the tone of the movie, and eventually got confirmation that executives Bob Daley and Terry Semel agreed.
 Instead, Bird and his team developed another version of the logo to resemble the classic studio logo in a circle, famously employed in Looney Tunes shorts.
 He credited executives Lorenzo di Bonaventura and Courtney Vallenti with helping him achieve his vision, noting that they were open to his opinion.

 According to a report from the time of its release, The Iron Giant cost $50 million to produce with an additional $30 million going towards marketing, though Box Office Mojo later reported its budget as $70 million.
 It was regarded as a lower-budget film, in comparison to the films distributed by Walt Disney Pictures.